 2. Handkerchiefs

-Think about how often you reach for a tissue when you have a cold, allergies, or even just to wipe your face.
+Think about how frequently you reach for a tissue when you have a cold, allergies, or just to wipe your face.
 Instead of grabbing a tissue every time, why not switch to a handkerchief?
 Handkerchiefs are reusable and washable, and they can replace multiple disposable tissues, which pile up fast.

 Benefits: